-(Mast on way up and being held from going sideways by raising wires.)
+Mast on its way up and being held from going sideways by raising wires

-Check that socket in the rotating mast foot aligns correctly with the pivot ball on the deck, as the mast nears the fully up position.
+Check that the socket in the rotating mast foot aligns correctly with the pivot ball on the deck, as the mast nears the fully up position.

-Winch operator should be careful to ensure that the trailer winch line lies evenly across drum while mast is begin raised.
-With an offset bow roller, there can be a tendency for incoming line to pile up on one side of the drum, to where it can suddenly slip off.
+Winch operator should be careful to ensure that the trailer winch line lays evenly across the drum while mast is being raised.
+With an offset bow roller, there can be a tendency for the incoming line to pile up on one side of the drum, to where it can suddenly slip off.

 Monitor the float shrouds with rotating masts on initial rigging to ensure they do not become too tight or catch on anything during raising.
-C28 (rotating mast) have a high field lever system on the float decks that allow the shroud enough slack for the mast to be fully raised when the float is folded, while preventing any danger of the mast topping forward.
-The 750's special folding geometry allows this on its own.
+F-28 and F-31R (rotating masts) have either special link plates or a Highfield lever system on the float decks that allow the shroud enough slack for the mast to be fully raised when the float is folded, while preventing any danger of the mast toppling forward.
+The F-24's special folding geometry allows this on its own.